do-adams/koa-react-ssr-example/README.md

 The most common and simplest web of starting a React.js application is using [create-react-app](https://github.com/facebook/create-react-app).
 If the app is more complex you can use a state-management library like [Redux](https://redux.js.org/) or [MobX](https://github.com/mobxjs/mobx) (or the new [context api](https://medium.com/dailyjs/reacts-%EF%B8%8F-new-context-api-70c9fe01596b)) and a routing solution like [React-Router](https://github.com/ReactTraining/react-router).

-This approach is sufficient for apps with small number of views, when it starts having more features, permissions and more and more dependencies the following problems appears:
+This approach is sufficient for apps with small number of views.
+When it starts having more features, permissions and more and more dependencies the following issues appears:

-* The `bundle.js` file is really heavy (over 3MB).
+* The `bundle.js` file becomes really heavy (over 3MB).
 * If using Redux, the boilerplate code for actions, reducers and containers gets annoying and hard to maintain.
 * Routing, session and permission management is a mess.
 * No server-side rendering so longer loading times and worst SEO positioning.